Skip to content

 Martha Argerich plays as encore Gavottes I and II from English Suite No. 3 in G Minor by Johann Sebastian Bach.

-BAROQUE MUSIQUE / Piano / Suite
+BAROQUE MUSIC / Piano / Suite

 Bach – Gavottes from English Suite No. 3 – Argerich, Piano